robertoCabreraAgro/addons_custom/estate/README.md

-# Real Estate Module for Odoo 18
+# Estate Module for Odoo 18

-A comprehensive real estate management module built for Odoo 18.
-This module allows you to manage properties, offers, customers, and generate detailed reports.
+A real estate management module built for Odoo 18.
+This module allows real estate companies or agents to manage properties, offers, customers, and reports with an intuitive workflow.

 ## Features

+- **Property Management**
-- **Property Management**: Create and manage real estate properties with detailed information
+  Create and manage properties with detailed attributes (price, area, rooms, garden, garage, availability date, etc.).

-- **Offer System**: Handle property offers with validation rules and status tracking
+- **Offer System**
-- **Customer Management**: Track customer offers and interactions
+  - Create offers linked to properties and partners
-- **Dashboard**: Visual dashboard with statistics and charts
-- **Reporting**: Generate PDF reports for properties
-- **Security**: Role-based access control (Manager/User)
-- **Wizards**: Bulk operations for creating multiple offers

-## Installation

-1. Place the `estate` folder in your Odoo addons directory
-2. Update the apps list in Odoo
-3. Install the "Real Estate" module

-## Models

-### Estate Property
-Main model for property listings with fields for:
-- Basic information (name, description, postcode)
-- Pricing (expected price, selling price)
-- Features (bedrooms, living area, garden, garage)
-- Status management (new, offer received, offer accepted, sold, canceled)

-### Estate Property Type
-Categorize properties by type with sequencing support

-### Estate Property Tag
-Tagging system for properties with color coding

-### Estate Property Offer
-Offer management system with:
+  - Automatic validity and deadline calculation
-- Price validation (min.
-90% of expected price)
+  - Price validation (minimum 90% of expected price)
-- Validity periods and deadlines
-- Status tracking (accepted/refused)

-## Security

-Two user groups:
-- **Estate User**: Can manage their own properties and offers
-- **Estate Manager**: Full access to all properties and configuration

-## Usage

-1. **Create Property Types** and **Tags** in Configuration menu
-2. **Add Properties** with detailed information
-3. **Manage Offers** from property form or dedicated menu
-4. **Use Dashboard** for overview and statistics
-5. **Generate Reports** for individual properties

-## Technical Details

-- Built with Odoo 18 framework
+  - Accept/refuse flow with status tracking
-- Uses Python constraints and SQL constraints
-- Implements computed fields and onchange methods
-- Includes QWeb reports and dashboard views
-- Follows Odoo development best practices

-## Dependencies
+- **Property Types & Tags**
+  Classify properties by type and use colored tags for quick identification.

+- **Customer Integration**
+  Track customers (partners) and their offers directly in the property record.

+- **Reports**
+  Generate detailed property reports with QWeb templates.

-- base
+- **Security**
+  Role-based access control (Estate User / Estate Manager).
+  Configurable rules via `ir.model.access.csv` and XML security groups.

-- web
+- **Wizards**

-## License

-LGPL-3
+  Includes wizards for offer operations and streamlined workflows.